-The Company also forms part of Lloyds Banking Group's Insurance and Wealth Division.
-The development, performance and position of the Insurance and Wealth Division are presented within Lloyds Banking Group's Annual Report, which does not form part of this report.
+Scottish Widows Group Limited is the main holding company for the Insurance, Pensions & Investments Division.
+The development, performance and position of the Insurance, Pensions & Investments Division are presented within Lloyds Banking Group's Annual Report, which does not form part of this report.